JBS USA says to manage XL Foods' tainted Canadian beef plant

-Under the terms of the agreement, JBS USA, a subsidiary of Brazil-based JBS S.A (JBSS3.SA), also has an option to purchase the Canadian and U.S. operations of XL Foods for $50 million in cash and $50 million in JBS S.A shares.
+Under the terms of the agreement, JBS USA, a subsidiary of Brazil-based JBS S.A, also has an option to purchase the Canadian and U.S. operations of XL Foods for $50 million in cash and $50 million in JBS S.A shares.

 Last month, the United States halted imports of beef products from XL Foods’ Lakeside plant in Brooks, Alberta, due to findings of E. coli bacteria, which can cause potentially life-threatening illness.